DETAILED ACTION

 ‘The method according to claim 1’ (disclosed above),

-Wang discloses, ‘wherein an implementation form of the target object of the sidelink interface is one of the following: a combination of a sidelink interface source L2 ID, a sidelink interface destination L2 ID, and a target object identifier corresponding to the target object of the sidelink interface’ (the SL-interface between a source UE and a target/destination identifier [0077], and source L2 ID, and destination L2 ID disclosed [0097], [0140];);
+Wang discloses, ‘wherein the target object of the sidelink interface includes one of the following: a combination of a sidelink interface source L2 ID, a sidelink interface destination L2 ID, and a target object identifier corresponding to the target object of the sidelink interface’ (the SL-interface between a source UE and a target/destination identifier [0077], and source L2 ID, and destination L2 ID [0097], [0140]; In Fig. 3 and Fig. 4 L2 relay [0027-0028].);

 Wang discloses, ‘a combination of the sidelink interface source L2 ID, the sidelink interface destination L2 ID, a sidelink interface cast type, and the target object identifier corresponding to the target object of the sidelink interface’; (Source UE identifier L2 ID, target UE identifier for sidelink communication [0097] [0140], sidelink/PC5 source and target identifier [0077], sidelink uses unicast PC5 S-link [0077],[0158];)